setmy-info/setmy-info.github.io/src/site/markdown/architecture.md

     * prelive - (user and) acceptance test playground with real data
     * live - endusers playground and production

+    Environments should be separated and not used in moxed and crossed way (one environemnt komponent is usind another environment komponent).
+    Peopel should not talk in mashine names, just with environmnet names.

 ### Standard profiles

     Profiles for Maven, Spring, Micronaut etc profiles are per environment one to one.
 Name it as mentioned in Standard environments list.